 Fighting Churn with Data is the title of an upcoming book by Carl Gold, Chief Data Scientist at Zuora (NYSE: ZUO), about how to use data science techniques to reduce churn in subscription services.
 The hard copy book will be published in early 2020.

-I will be presenting a session on Fighting Churn With Data at the following conferences:
+I will be presenting sessions on Fighting Churn With Data at conferences in the Fall of 2019:

 I hope I see you at one of these events!

 The video of my Data Council SF Talk is now on YouTube!